CIS565-Fall-2019/Project3-CUDA-Path-Tracer/README.md

 For each iteration, the rays are generated from the camera are likely to hit the same intersection material.
 Thus, computing the intersections every iteration would be costly and we can preserve that time by caching the first bounces that takes place in the first iteration and then later on just load those intersections for next iterations and prcess for the shading.
 The performance analysis for the caching and non-cahing as the function of depth in the first and second iteration is given below:

 <p align="center"><img src="https://github.com/somanshu25/Project3-CUDA-Path-Tracer/blob/master/img/graph_cache_first_bounce_difference.png" width="700"/></p>

+We can observe that for `depth = 0`, the runtime has increased drastically as we are not computing the intersections again.

 ### Anti-Aliasing